sensu/sensu-docs/content/sensu-go/6.7/sensuctl/create-manage-resources.md

 The `sensuctl create` command applies namespaces to resources in the following order, from highest precedence to lowest:

-1. **Namespaces specified within resource definitions**: You can specify a resource's namespace within individual resource definitions using the `namespace` attribute.
+1. **Namespace specified within resource definitions**: You can specify a resource's namespace within individual resource definitions using the `namespace` attribute.
 Namespaces specified in resource definitions take precedence over all other methods.
 2. **`--namespace` flag**: If resource definitions do not specify a namespace, Sensu applies the namespace provided by the `sensuctl create --namespace` flag.
 3. **Current sensuctl namespace configuration**: If you do not specify an embedded `namespace` attribute or use the `--namespace` flag, Sensu applies the namespace configured in the current sensuctl session.
 Read [Manage sensuctl][31] to view your current session config and set the session namespace.

-This example defines a handler _without_ a `namespace` attribute:
+For example, this handler does not include a `namespace` attribute:

 {{< language-toggle >}}